deliott/ConsoGENCMIP6/README.md

 ###### 1) Computing Time Monitoring
-%A cron is launched by the from the igcmg account on TGCC.
+[//]: # (A cron is launched by the from the igcmg account on TGCC.
 It executes the ccc_myproject and ccc_mpp commands.
-Their output is stored and sent to ciclad.
+Their output is stored and sent to ciclad. )
 ![Figure 1](UML/cron_consmation_description.png?raw=true)

 ###### 1) Runing and Pending Jobs Monitoring